sendgrid/docs/source/User_Guide/Settings/api_keys.md

 Create an API Key
 {% endanchor %}

-When you click the “Create API Key” button, a dropdown menu will appear allowing you to choose the type of API key you would like to create.
-After selecting either "General API Key" or "Billing API Key", you will be shown a page allowing you to give your new key a name and permissions.
+*To create an API Key:*
+1. Navigate to the settings page, and click **API Keys**.
+1. Click **Create API Key**.
+1. Give your API Key a name and select the level of permissions (link to API key permissions table) you want to assign to the new key.
+1. When finished, click **Create & View**.

+{% info %}
 The API key name will follow your API key around through the SendGrid customer portal, so it is important that you choose a name that is meaningful to you.
+{% endinfo %}

 {% warning %}
 You will only be shown your API key one time.
-Please store it somewhere safe as we will not be able to retrieve or restore this generated token.
+SendGrid cannot retrieve or restore the key for you if lost, so please store it somewhere safe and secure.
 {% endwarning %}

 {% anchor h3 %}
 API Key Permissions
 {% endanchor %}

-During the API key creation process, you will be given the option of selecting specific permissions, or scopes, that you would like to assign to your new API key.
-These permissions restrict which areas of your account your API key will be able to access.
+During the API key creation process, you can select specific permissions, or scopes, that you would like to assign to your new API key.
+These permissions restrict which areas of your account your API key can access.

-When assigning permissions to your API key, you will be given the option to select one of the following levels of access:
+When assigning permissions to your API key, select one of the following levels of access:

 * **No Access** prevents the API key from accessing any endpoint within the selected permission.
 * **Read Access** allows the API key to access GET endpoints within the selected permission.